ericmjl/Network-Analysis-Made-Simple/README.md

 ## Easiest way: Anaconda Distribution of Python

-If you have the Anaconda distribution of **Python 3** installed, then run `bash conda-setup.sh`, which wraps the commands below.
+If you have the Anaconda distribution of **Python 3** installed, then run `make conda`, which wraps the commands below.

 1. `$ conda env create -f environment.yml`
 1. `$ source activate nams`

-Check your environment by running the following command:

 1. `$ python checkenv.py`

 If you do not have the Anaconda distribution, I would highly recommend getting it for [Windows][2], [Mac][3] or [Linux][4].
 It provides an isolated Python computing environment that will not interfere with your system Python installation, and comes with a very awesome package manager (`conda`) that makes installation of new packages a single `conda install pkgname` away.